emuvi/liz/ROUDMAP.md

 All desired features for this project will be documented in this file.

 ## Debug and Verbose
-I shall place the debug macros on the code as the need arises.
+I shall place as many debug macros on the code as the need arises.
-I shall put at most one dbg_inf at each script chunks executions.
-I shall map each parameter variable with dbg_stp inside the sensible functions.
+I shall map on each parameter variable with dbg_step inside the sensible functions.
-I shall map each variable assigment with dbg_stp inside the sensible functions.
+I shall map on each variable assigment with dbg_step inside the sensible functions.
-I shall map_err with dbg_err each returning error inside the sensible functions.
+I shall map erros with dbg_err on each returning error inside the sensible functions.
+I shall map erros with dbg_ebb on each returning LizError inside the sensible functions.

+## Implement WildCards on Paths
+[EVAL](roud/wildcards.md) How to implement WildCards on Paths